 For those considering adoption, you are strongly urged to do your homework to become familiar with the warning signs to watch out for.
 But first, what is illegal adoption?

-Illegal adoption is the selling of a child for profit, including falsifying official documents, claiming adoptability, often times without both biological parent’s approval.
-Financial gain is the prime motivator of this corruption, often times through child trafficking.
+Illegal adoption is the selling of a child for profit, including falsifying official documents, and claiming adoptability, oftentimes without both biological parents’ approval.
+Financial gain is the prime motivator of this corruption, oftentimes through child trafficking.